zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Terminology
 ===========

-The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119.

+The following terms are interpreted as follows:

+Branch
+  A chain of blocks with common consensus rules, where the first block in the chain is not the genesis block, but the child of a parent block created under an older set of consensus rules.

+Hard fork
+  The creation of a new branch by a change in the consensus rules of the network.
+Nodes that do not recognize the new rules will continue to follow the old branch.

+Network Upgrade
+  An intentional hard fork undertaken by the community in order to improve the network.

 Abstract